shuiruge/LGD/README.md

         delta_x = a + b * grad_f
         meta_loss = f(x + delta_x)  # the value of `f` at the next step.
 If the
                                     # model works well, it shall predict the
-                                    # next step that minimizes this value.
+                                    # next step that minimizes the value of f.

         # Update `w` with standard gradient descent optimizer
         grad_meta_loss = compute_gradient(meta_loss, w)